slinberg-umass/slinberg.net/content/post/2021-05-20-testing-a-new-shortcode/index.markdown

 {{</* blogdown/youtubestartend IUAHUEy1V0Q 518 539 */>}}
 ```

-...and incidentally, the way you present the above code, without having the shortcode actually rendered by Hugo, is explained [in this Infinite Ink post](https://www.ii.com/hugo-tips-fragments/#_11_escaping_hugo_shortcodes).
-Basically, you put the entire shortcode between `/* C comment delimiters */`:
+...and incidentally, the way you present the above code in Hugo, without having the shortcode actually rendered by Hugo, is explained [in this Infinite Ink post](https://www.ii.com/hugo-tips-fragments/#_11_escaping_hugo_shortcodes).
+Basically, you put the entire shortcode between `/* C comment delimiters */` like this:

 ```r
 {{</*/* blogdown/youtubestartend IUAHUEy1V0Q 518 539 */*/>}}
 ```

-...and to render THAT text above, you have to do double delimiters:
+(...and to render THAT text above in Hugo, you have to do double delimiters:

 ```r
 {{</*/*/* blogdown/youtubestartend IUAHUEy1V0Q 518 539 */*/*/>}}
 ```

-...and so forth.
+...and so forth.)